HexBliss/PyDictGen/README.md

 <h1>Python Dictionary Generator v0.2</h1>
 This is a simple, easy to use, lightweight dictionary generator that requests a filename, baseword, and set of values to create a hybrid dictionary for bruteforcing.
 It also has an "Append Mode" feature to append a string to many others.
+It isn't capable of anything fancy, but if you have a good idea of the password you need to crack this might be a good next step.
 <br />
 <h3><i>Notes about the generator...</i></h3>
 <ul>